rsthomp/tutorial/README.md

 The default path `/` is what will the experiment participant see.
 In this case, if a participant would try to join your experiment now, they will be shown a message indicating that there are no available experiments.

 Let's change that.
 There is another path where the experiment designer can configure and monitor the experiment.
-Navigate to `http://localhost:3000/ admin`.
+Navigate to `http://localhost:3000/admin`.
 You will be prompted to enter a username and password.
 The login credentials can be found in `/import/core/startup/server/bootstrap.js`.

 We highly recommend that you change the username and password in the `bootstrap.js' file and then reset your app using `meteor reset' from the terminal (you have to do `meteor reset` when you are inside the `empirica/` directory).
 After you are logged in, you should see the following: